OpenDataServices/farm-level-data-standard/docs/05 identification.md

 * the Address
 * etc. (*see also the section below on alternative ways of identification for more suggestions*)

+**Datastructure**
+The supporting data structure is visualised in the table below.
+All required data attributes are indicated in bold.
+* By clicking on the blue table title -> all data attributes become visable,
+* By clicking on the data entity buttons -> all data ttributes become visable of that data entity and.
+* By clicking on the {} symbols -> the JSON becomes visable
+<script src="../../_static/docson/widget.js" data-schema="../../../schema/components/GeoID.JSON"></script>

 ### GloballyUniqueRecordID
 **To solve problem 3 the GloballyUniqueRecordID is used.** The GloballyUniqueRecordID is considered an indivisible part of the data record and attached to it at the time of recording.
 The GloballyUniqueRecordID consists of: